Adrian-Benavente/grill/README.md

 Because of the way grid works, you don't need two levels of html containers, one to declare a row and then another to declare the columns.
 In Grill, you declare the number of columns directly on the top-level container.
-Nevertheless, since grids can be nested, any child of a grid container can also be a grid, having the `grid` class name on it and thus including its own columns declaration.
+Nevertheless, since grids can be nested, any child of a grid container can also be a grid itself, having the `grid` class name on it and thus including its own columns declaration.

 ### Disclaimer

-CSS Grid is a huge, very powerful module.
+CSS Grid is a huge, very powerful module into CSS.
 Due to the limitations of relying exclusively on classes, **Grill** isn't able to take advantage of Grid's full potential, but provides the necessary set of rules for the majority of the tasks you're going to face when it comes to making layouts.
 I suggest you to read [this very comprehensive article](https://css-tricks.com/snippets/css/complete-guide-grid/) to better understand the true power